syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Drop a grid row in the last position

-The `To` property of the `QueryRowDraggingEventArgs` denotes the current drop index of the dragged row, it returns the same index when you drop a row at last position or last but one.
-In order to track the row programmatically whether it is dropped at the last position, SfDataGrid provides the `Position` property which denotes the position of the RowDragView.
+The `To` property of the `QueryRowDraggingEventArgs` denotes the current drop index of the dragged row when dragging over the grid rows.
+It returns the same index when you drag a row over the rows in last position or last but one.
+In order to programmatically track whether the dragged row is dropped at the last position or last but one, SfDataGrid provides the `Position` property in `QueryRowDraggingEventArgs` which denotes the position of the RowDragView.

 Refer the following code example in which the `Position` property is used to determine whether the row is dropped in the last position.